mkwiatkowski/why-timeout-is-broken/README.md

     ....T..................T....................................T...........TTTTT...
     ............................................................................^C

 Placing a time limit will cause timeouts for some requests, as expected.
+This will leak connections over time though.

     $ ruby 3_connect_once_then_insert_with_timeout.rb
     ..........................................T.....................................